 If you are considering bankruptcy, then you should consult a local licensed trustee who can help guide you through the process and bring you back onto the road to financial recovery.
 Most property declared exempt will vary as provincial bankruptcy exemptions will apply.

 If you do file, you can take comfort in the knowledge that some items will be protected from seizure during the bankruptcy process.

 Harris & Partners is a specialist Licensed Insolvency Trustee with offices based across Canada, providing debt relief solutions to individuals and businesses struggling to manage their debt.

-Contact us today for a free consultation with one of our licensed insolvency trustees and we’ll find a debt solution that will get your finances back on track.
+Contact us today for a free consultation with one of our licensed insolvency trustees and we’ll find a debt relief solution that will get your finances back on track.

 How does a consumer proposal work in Saskatchewan?

-Filing a consumer proposal in Saskatchewan allows individuals to work closely with a Licensed Insolvency Trustee in order to negotiate a reduced and more manageable debt repayment plan with creditors.
+Filing a consumer debt proposal in Saskatchewan allows individuals to work closely with a Licensed Insolvency Trustee in order to negotiate a reduced and more manageable debt repayment plan with creditors.